Centrism: Coalition building

 Most political party systems lean toward the centre, where centre-left and centre-right parties compromise with centrist parties.
 Centrist parties are typically found in the middle of a party system, leading to mixed use of the term centre to refer to centrist parties and to this middle position regardless of a party's ideological stance.
 Conversely, some centrist parties will only be challenged from one direction instead of facing both left-wing and right-wing challengers, preventing it from taking its typical location in the middle of a party system.
 What constitutes the middle of a political system is unique to each nation, while ideological centrism is a political stance that exists internationally.

-Coalition building typically occurs around the political centre, giving centrist parties hold a strong position in the formation of coalition governments, as they can accommodate both left-wing and right-wing parties.
+Coalition building typically occurs around the political centre, giving centrist parties hold a position in the formation of coalition governments, as they can accommodate both left-wing and right-wing parties.
 This gives them additional leverage in the formation of a minority government.
 When radical parties become viable, forming a coalition with the centre can force them to moderate.
 Once in a coalition, the centrist party is typically a junior partner that has little ability to enact its own policy goals.
 Party systems with a strong centrist element are associated with lower interparty conflict.